Targeted cancer drugs work by targeting the differences in cancer cells that help them to grow and survive.

 When you might have these drugs

-You might have these drugs with other types of treatment, for example chemotherapy.
+You might have targeted and immunotherapy drugs with other types of treatment, for example, chemotherapy.

 Not all the targeted and immunotherapy drugs will be suitable for you.
 You may only be able to have a particular drug if other drugs haven’t worked, or your breast cancer cells have certain receptors.